 To earn the Post-secondary Diploma of Theology, the student must complete a total of 96 credit hours.
 No credit is granted for work completed at a secondary-level Bible institute.
 The student who has acquired A-levels (equivalent to 12 or 13 years of primary and secondary education) must complete 66 credit hours for graduation.
-Third-year second-semester courses are replaced with six Global/ICI courses, and Greek I (first semester) is replaced with one Global/ICI course.
+The third-year courses of Greek 1, Greek 2, and Thesis, are replaced with three Global/ICI courses.